ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

 How to check that Electronics Desktop API is working and correctly configured
 -----------------------------------------------------------------------------
-To start Electronics desktop server in GRPC mode use the following syntax:
+To start Electronics desktop server in gRPC mode use the following syntax:

 .. code:: python